malviya-abhishek/assignment/readme.md

-#  Assignment
+# Backend Assignment | FamPay

 Product requirement

 1. Fetch videos from youtube async on schedule
 2. Serve the above videos
 3. Search from those videos
 4. A basic dashboard as frontend

 #

 How to run the project

 1. Clone the project.
 2. Get Youtube API key.
 3. Start a mongo instantance.
 4. Create a .env file same as .env.default
 5. Put youtube api keys, seprated by commas for example

 ```
 NODE_ENV = dev